-Watch this fascinating Tummo experiment, only 2:30 minutes long.
+Watch this Tummo experiment, only 2:30 minutes long.
 It features a group of Tibetan Tummo practitioners who are able to control their body temperatures and explains what the Monks do when they practise Tummo.
 I’ve summarised the exercise further on in this article.

 What are the benefits of practising Tummo meditation?

 Before I talk about the science behind Tummo and how you can practise the technique, I think it’s important to discuss what the purpose of Tummo is.
 Why practise Tummo meditation in the first place and how does it differ from other types of meditation?

 1. More control of your body’s temperature

 Being able to control your body’s temperature using breathing techniques, meditation and your mind.

 As a result of being able to control your temperature, advanced Tummo practitioners may be able to survive in freezing temperatures with very little clothing.
 Human installation artist and photographer Spencer Tunick springs to mind.

 3. Intuitive, mental and physical progression

 According to spiritofchi.com when you have the flow of Tummo inside you, your physical, mental, emotional and intuitive levels will “progress much faster.”
 I’m not entirely sure what this means, but I’m happy to take it on board — not as scientific fact — just as an idea.

 Again, many people advocate Tummo’s ability to heal — physically, mentally, emotionally … How exactly and for which illnesses is unclear but the potential is clearly there.